Hope for the Journey is Founded

 Hope for the Journey's Chaplain

 Faith Johnson is an ordained Baptist minister and is endorsed by the Progressive National Baptist Convention.
 She has served in various areas of ministry including children, youth, and administration.
-She currently serves as the Staff Chaplain for Tanner Medical Center where she leads the hospital in spiritual care matters and counseling.

 Board of Directors